isaacharrisholt/talks/your-backend-is-too-complicated/slides.md

 <!--
 - Now we get to the meat of things
+- I couldn't even fit the rounded corners on the slide
 - We need a function to tell our actor how to handle incoming messages

 [click]